AtharvisAJ/IPL_EDA/README.md

 jupyter notebook IPL_Toss_Venue_EDA.ipynb
 ```

-## Hosting the interactive explorer on GitHub Pages

-`index.html` is fully self contained, no build step and no server needed.

-1. Push this repo to GitHub.
-2. In the repo settings, under Pages, set the source to the main branch, root folder.
-3. GitHub will publish it at `https://<your-username>.github.io/<repo-name>/`.
-4. Drop that link into this README and into your resume or portfolio.

 ## Tech

 Python, pandas, NumPy, SciPy (binomial tests, chi square), statsmodels (Wilson confidence intervals), Matplotlib, and a small hand built HTML and JavaScript page (SVG charts, no external charting library) for the interactive version.